jamesha100/cucm-license-management/page2.md

 ```
 In the query above we used *tkmodel* to exclude unwanted results.
 It can be useful to display the device model in our query so that we can see which types of devices we are dealing with.
 The query below does just this by using an "inner join" to pull the *name* field from the *typemodel* table.
 ```
-admin:run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel from device as d inner join typemodel as tm on tm.enum = d.tkmodel where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')
+run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel from device as d inner join typemodel as tm on tm.enum = d.tkmodel where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')

 pkid                                 devicename      description                     devicemodel
 ==================================== =============== =============================== =======================================